karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/updateUserPreferenceById.md

-UserPreferenceApi::updateUserPreferenceById — Updates the userPreference row identified by the given id.
+UserPreferenceApi::updateUserPreferenceById — Updates the user preference row identified by the given id.